percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 ![!image](../../_images/Inventory.png)

 Inventory objects form a hierarchy with Node at the top, then Service and Agents assigned to a Node.

-This information is detailed in the two tabs available on this page:
+This information is detailed in the two tabs available on this page.
 ### **Services** tab

 Shows individual services, the nodes on which they run, and the Agents against which they are assigned.